We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #2 Click-through rate (CTR)

 Click-through rate is the percentage of people who click on your ad after seeing it.
-A high CTR indicates that your ad sits well with the audience, making it more likely to convert viewers into customers.
+A high CTR indicates that your ad sits well with the audience, making it more likely to convert viewers into new customers.
 Monitoring CTR helps you understand which ads are performing well and which need improvement, allowing for continuous optimization of your campaigns.

 This is how you calculate it: